-- 1. Choose a collection of shapes in \mathbb{R}^3 that are to be recognized: a line segment (long and thin), a flat disc (circular and thin), a perturbed 3-disc (potatoe-like shape), ellipsoid, circle, sphere, torus, ... - 2.
+- 1. Choose a collection of shapes in $\mathbb{R}^3$ that are to be recognized: a line segment (long and thin), a flat disc (circular and thin), a perturbed 3-disc (potatoe-like shape), ellipsoid, circle, sphere, torus, ... - 2.
 Approximate these shapes: you can use cubical complexes or simplicial complexes.
 You can sample some model of these shapes or just take pixels corresponding to them... - 3.
 Develop topological techniques that can distinguish the shapes above.
 Note that many of them are homotopy equivalent. - One way would be to combine homology of the point-cloud, possibly after removing an open ball from the center, etc. - Another option would be to compute persistence diagrams and try to classify them using, for example, persistent silhuette. - 4.
 Test techniques: rotate and translate your shapes.
 Do you still recognize the shape? - 5.
-What happens if you test your approach in \mathbb{R}^4 ?
+Use your techniques on the provided dataset of pointclouds in $\mathbb{R}^4$ .